 PhDivas Podcast, hosted by Liz Wayne and Christine “Xine” Yao, is about academia, culture, and social justice across the STEM/humanities divide.
 An engaging conversation between friends and scholars, PhDivas fills a niche for witty and insightful discussion and proves that PhDs in engineering and English literature have more in common than meets the eye.

 Alternative- Academic or alt-ac is a term that is fairly recent.
 It refers to careers within industries that may be an application of the academic program a PhD graduate pursued.
-These careers are often outside of the university and is an alternative path to tenure-track professor opportunities.
+These careers are often outside of the university and i s an alternative path to tenure-track professor opportunities.
+View job titles of CEHD PhD alumni outside of academia.
 CEHD Career Services offers individual appointments for graduate students focused on resume/CV review, cover letter writing, and the non-academic interview and job search.
 Schedule an appointment online.

 DoctoralNet/MastersNet Ltd is an online tool that offers help to both Master’s and doctoral students in areas such as: academic writing, critical skills, research design and execution, wellness, motivation, transferable skills for careers.